-Consider how eye-catching you want the necklace to be.
-Do you want a gargantuan gold chain or a thin one?
-With a crucifix pendant and steel chain?
+Consider how eye-catching you want the ruby pendant to be.
+Do you want a gargantuan ruby necklace gold chain or a thin one?
+With a crucifix pendant ruby and steel chain?

-Will you wear it over or under your shirt?
+Will you wear ruby heart necklace over or under your shirt?
 Knowing this aids in determining the size and length.
 A 2 mm gold-tone steel chain would barely protrude from under a button-down shirt, but a chain necklace with a Thor’s Hammer pendant can offer elegance when worn over a plain T-shirt.

 Know the right color to use and match metals

-Your necklace should complement other colors and metals in your ensemble, whether it be colored beaded necklaces or stainless steel in silver- and gold-tone.
-Additionally, since necklaces come into contact with the skin, check that the metal is nickel-free to prevent an allergic reaction.
+Your ruby heart necklace should complement other colors and metals in your ensemble, whether it be colored beaded necklaces or stainless steel in silver- and gold-tone.
+Additionally, since ruby heart necklaces come into contact with the skin, check that the metal is nickel-free to prevent an allergic reaction.

 Know how many you want